agrc/gis.utah.gov/about/policy/open-sgid/index.md

   - Analysis
     - Write spatial queries
   - Scripting
-    - Click less buttons
+    - Click fewer buttons
-  - Explore
+  - Exploring
-    - A rich catalog of statewide, open source spatial data
+    - Discover a rich catalog of statewide, open source spatial data

-## Don't
+## Do Not
 {: .text-left }

 - Create web or map services from Open SGID tables.
 - Create processes that make excessive database calls.
 - Keep a connection open for multiple days.

-SLA is 6:00 am - 7:00 pm, Mon-Fri.
-Contact us if you need an exception.
+AGRC will offer support for the Open SGID from 6:00 a.m. to 7:00 p.m.
+Monday through Friday.
+Please contact AGRC beforehand if you need to plan for assistance outside of this time frame.

-Visit the [Open SGID GitHub repository](https://github.com/agrc/open-sgid) for more information including database version, connection information, and known issues.
+Visit the [Open SGID GitHub repository](https://github.com/agrc/open-sgid) for more information, including the current database version, connection information, and known issues.